Vikora/typical-code/README.md

 is an execution unit within a single process.
 *  Threads within a process share the same memory space.

+## Future

+`concurrent.futures.Future` and `asyncio.Future`

+An instance of either Future class represents **a deferred computation** that may or may not have completed.
+This is somewhat similar to the Deferred class in Twisted, the Future class in Tornado, and Promise in modern JavaScript.

+* Futures encapsulate pending operations.

+* Futures are meant to be **instantiated exclusively by the concurrency framework**.
+  * A Future represents something that will eventually run, therefore it must be scheduled to run, and that's the job of the framework.

+* Application code is not supposed to change the state of a future.

 ## multithreading

 ### threading.Event